Intervue/Data-structures-algorithms-for-interviews/README.md

 Whenever there is a ladder or snake, the random pointer will point there else it will be NULL.
 - Consider making additional connections (links to the new list or old list) for traversing or reference point of view when there are multiple things involved (random node eg:).
 New node sometimes can be added in the middle of the two nodes to maintain a connection and so on.
 - Linked list questions mostly can be solved by making connections using ptrs, reversing, having multiple ptrs, using different data structures etc.
+- You can traverse a double linked list both ways having a single pointer using XOR operation (question18)

 # General hash functions
 - take mod with number of elements present